bitcoinwords/bitcoinwords.github.io/_pages/journals.md

 taxonomy: journals
 ---

-this will hold all the categories called journals
+This will hold all the categories called journals